-Dual diagnoses can also occur as a result of an attempt to abstain from an addictive substance.
-It is not uncommon for people to develop substance use disorders after using drugs or alcohol to cope with the symptoms of their other mental condition.
+Dual diagnosis can also occur as a result of an attempt to abstain from an addictive substance.
+It is not uncommon for people to develop substance use disorders after using drugs or alcohol to cope with the symptoms of their other mental health issue.
 Even though a mental health disorder like anxiety or depression may seem mild compared to alcohol or drug addiction, these co-occurring disorders can be as harmful as substance abuse.

 Research shows that co-occurring disorders such as mental health issues can be just as detrimental to one’s well-being as a severe substance abuse disorder.
 A dual diagnosis can be challenging to spot if there has not been a previous singular diagnosis.

-The symptoms of a mental health disorder can be similar to those of a substance use disorder.
+The symptoms of a mental health condition can be similar to those of a substance use disorder.
 Therefore, there can be confusion about the origin of symptoms and how to manage them best.
-At New Directions for Women, we are trained in all manner of detox, mental health care, and other therapeutic options that best speak to a dual diagnosis recovery.
+At New Directions for Women, we are trained in all manner of detox, substance abuse treatment, mental health care, and other therapeutic options that best speak to a dual diagnosis recovery.

 Substance Use Disorders